coda/packs-examples/examples/github/README.md

 # GitHub

-This is a more substantive example pack that connects to GitHub using OAuth2 authentication, and implements a table that syncs various pull requests for one or more repos that the user has access to, as well as an action formula to post a pull request review.
+This is a more substantive example Pack that connects to GitHub using OAuth2 authentication, and implements a table that syncs various pull requests for one or more repos that the user has access to, as well as an action formula to post a pull request review.